gayathrirajendran/table-filter-app/README.md

 ● How easy is it to set up the environment and run your code?
 - npm install and npm start

-● How is your code structured?
-- As per angular recommendation

-● How performant is your code?
+● How performant is your code? - Moderately performant, Can monitor performance in the deployed site https://gayathrirajendran.github.io/table-filter-app/
 ● Are tests available and how have they been set up?
 - No, have not been setup due to two reasons.
-One method that Storybook that am very familiar with, only supports until Angular 15.
-Couldn't do it the other ways due to other commitments
+One method is Storybook that am very familiar with, only supports until Angular 15.
+Couldn't do it the other methods due to time constraints.